 Now here is the unbelievable part!
-Several weeks after I posted The German Jew Who Bombed Berlin on Wartime Wednesdays, I received this message.
+Several weeks after I posted the original article on Wartime Wednesdays, I received this message.

 “What a story!
 My name is Hans Herzberg.
 Georg Hein and I were best friends for many years in the late 20s and very early 30s.
 He lived with his mother on Heinrich Strasse, just a few blocks from our house.
 We spent frequent times at each other’s homes, and enjoyed our friendship as teenagers until Georg emigrated to England.